tannergaucher/default-ui/README.md

 1. Install
 2. Import system classes and variables at the top level of your app
-3. Make components from system classes and variables + HTML
+3. Compose components from system classes and variables + HTML
+4. Customize by overriding system classes and variables with local styles

 ### 1: Install